What is an LBO Model Test?

 - Speed: How quickly can you complete the task without a loss in accuracy?

-For more complex case studies (where you will be given 3+ hours), your ability to interpret the output of the model and make an informed investment recommendation will be just as important as your model flowing correctly with the right linkages.
+For more complex case studies, where you will be given more than three hours, your ability to interpret the output of the model and make an informed investment recommendation will be just as important as your model flowing correctly with the right linkages.

-Let's get started!
-Below is an illustrative prompt on a hypothetical buyout:
+Let’s get started!
+An illustrative prompt on a hypothetical leveraged buyout (LBO) can be found below.

 LBO Model Test Instructions